Washington End-of-Life Coalition

 Therese A Johnson

-About: A psychotherapist in private practice on Mercer Island, Therese has worked in the field of end-of-life care, grief counseling and traumatic loss for 20 years.
+About: A psychotherapist in private practice on Mercer Island and in Wenatchee, Therese has worked in the field of end-of-life care, grief counseling and traumatic loss for 20 years.
 Coauthor and editor of When Professionals Weep: Emotional and Countertransference Reactions in End of Life Care by Katz and Johnson, 2006.

 Wendy McGoodwin, MD